William D. Owen: Congressman

 Owen was elected as a Republican to the Forty-ninth, Fiftieth, and Fifty-first Congresses (March 4, 1885 – March 3, 1891).
 He was an unsuccessful candidate for reelection in 1890 to the Fifty-second Congress.

 From July 1, 1891, to April 7, 1893, Owen served as the first superintendent of the United States Office of Immigration; he had been chairman of the House Committee on Immigration and Naturalization during his Congressional service, and played a lead role in passage of the legislation which created the agency.

 Indiana Secretary of State

 Owen was elected Secretary of State of Indiana in 1894 and served from January 17, 1895, to January 16, 1899.

-Later life and career
+Later career

 After leaving office, Owen engaged in real estate speculation and invested in coffee and rubber plantations in Mexico.

+Fraud indictment and flight from prosecution

 In 1905, Owen and his business partner were indicted for fraud and theft in connection with the promotion of their Mexican plantations.
 The partner was convicted and sentenced to prison.
 Owen fled the United States to escape prosecution.
 Individuals from Indiana later reported having seen Owen in Paris, Switzerland, and Egypt, but the sightings did not lead to his arrest.

 An individual was arrested in Georgia in 1909 and accused of being Owen.
 Investigators subsequently determined it to be a case of mistaken identity, and the individual who had been detained was released.

-Owen's whereabouts after he fled the country, his date of death, and his burial location are not known.
-There is a grave marker in his name at Mount Hope Cemetery in Logansport, the burial location of his first wife.